 - Slater Center Drop in Center: (M & Thurs 11am-2pm).

 - Administration on Aging: acl.gov.
-Promotes the well being of older individuals by providing services and programs to help them live independently in their homes and communities.
+Promotes the well being of older individuals by providing services & programs that helps them live independently in their homes & communities.

-- Dorot Westchester: Alleviates social isolation and provides concrete services for older adults, aging services, volunteerism inter-generational connections. dorotusa.org/site/PageServer?pagename=westchester_D#.Wd57IEBLXeQ
+- Dorot Westchester: Alleviates social isolation & provides concrete services for older adults, aging services, volunteerism inter-generational connections. dorotusa.org/site/PageServer?pagename=westchester_D#.Wd57IEBLXeQ

 - US Social Security Administration Office: http://www.cityofwhiteplains.com/ Phone: 914 422-1411, 97 Knollwood Rd